tzervas/DynEL/README.md

 ## Description

-Dynel is a dynamic and configurable logging and error-handling utility built with Python.
+DynEL is a dynamic and configurable logging and error-handling utility built with Python.
 It uses the Loguru library and supports both human-readable and machine-readable (JSON) log formats.

 ## Installation